Frequently Asked Questions

 Are you Government Accredited?

-The martial arts industry in Queensland is regrettably unregulated at this stage.
+The martial arts industry in Victoria is regrettably unregulated at this stage.
 That is something we’ve been working hard to change!
 That being said all of our staff hold a positive working with children check from the Commission for Children & Young People (also known as a blue card), are first aid qualified, hold art specific teaching credentials AND have a variety of nationally recognised qualifications issued by accredited Registered Training Organisations.
 All class instructors also hold (at least) a level 1 coaching accreditation under the National Coaching Accreditation Scheme (administered by the Australian Institute of Sport) plus a nationally recognised coaching accreditation specialising in martial arts instructing.
 In short we exceed the accreditation standards for martial arts schools in all states – by a lot!

 I have no prior Martial Arts experience.
 Is that ok?